Xoloitzcuintli

 Xoloitzcuintlis are wary of strangers and may be territorial towards other animals.
 Without proper socialization, they can exhibit aggression towards unfamiliar people or dogs.
 They require consistent training using positive reinforcement methods to thrive.
 Xolos are intelligent and sensitive, responding well to gentle correction once they understand expectations.
 They are athletic and may attempt to scale fences if not properly contained.

-• Potential Challenges with the Xoloitzcuintli
+• Potential Challenges with the XoloitzcuintlI

 Owners should be prepared for the Xoloitzcuintli's need for early socialization to prevent potential aggression towards strangers and other animals.
 They are not suitable for first-time dog owners due to their intelligence and potential to manipulate inexperienced handlers.
 Xolos also require secure fencing and ample physical activity to prevent boredom and destructive behavior, especially during their energetic puppy phase.